+To visualise the Northern Lights Murmansk experience, imagine a place that lives, works and plays above the Polar Circle.
+This extraordinary place is the Kola Peninsula in the far north west of Russia.
+Kola may not be on the tourist radar, but that’s what makes it special.
 Why do we visit Kola in the coldest part of the year?
-Well, the Northern Lights are best seen in the Winter months.
-Murmansk in the Kola Peninsula, being so close to the Arctic Circle, is one of the world’s premier destinations to see the Aurora Borealis, or Northern Lights, one of the most breathtakingly beautiful natural phenomenon visible from earth.
+Well, the Northern Lights are best seen in the winter months.
+The city of Kirovsk in the Murmansk region of the Kola Peninsula, being so close to the Arctic Circle, is one of the world’s premier destinations to see the Aurora Borealis, or Northern Lights, one of the most breathtakingly beautiful natural phenomenon visible from Earth.

 Painting the night sky with a dazzling display of shifting light and colour, the Aurora Borealis, or Northern Lights is one of the earth’s most spectacular natural phenomena.
 A bucket-list experience for countless travellers, certain places have become commercial tourist hotspots for seeing the Northern Lights.
 The Kola Peninsula, in Russia’s far northwestern Arctic Region, has so far remained under the tourist radar, despite being one of the best destinations on earth to view the Aurora Borealis.
 Here in Kola, you’ll be perhaps one a handful of visitors to witness the breathtaking spectacle of cosmic iridescence above the northern sky.
 At the same time, you’ll discover a little of the history and culture of the local Saami people and enjoy favourite winter pastimes such as dog sledding and snowmobiling.